Riser card: Design

 The simplest riser cards and cables are little more than extension cords.
 They are completely passive and feature the same connector of different genders on each end.
 Alternatively, they can act as adapters between two electrically-compatible connectors.

 Slightly more complicated are passive splitter cards (veering into the territory of daughterboards), which allow multi-lane slots to be split into several slots.
 For example, a PCI Express x16 slot can be split into two x8 slots by wiring the power pins in parallel and splitting the data pins.
 (Note: Some PCIe risers power the additional slots from a separate modular power connector so as to allow a full 75W power to every port.)
 A motherboard or other kind of PCIe controller supporting bifurcation will detect the setup and handle the devices accordingly.
-Up to x4+x4+x4+x4 bifurcation is available on a 2020s consumer motherboard.
+Up to x4+x4+x4+x4 bifurcation is available on some 2020s consumer motherboards.
 (Again, they can also function as adapters: a x16 PCIe slot can be split into four M.2 M-key slots, for example.)

 Active risers are used whenever a purely passive design will not suffice.
-For example, on motherboards that do not support bifurcation, a riser card with an PCIe switch can achieve the effect by handling the bifurcation itself.
+For example, on motherboards that do not support bifurcation, a riser card with a PCIe switch can achieve the effect by handling the bifurcation itself.
 A switch can (theoretically) handle a larger number devices as well as allow each attached device to use up to the full x16 bandwidth so long as there is spare bandwidth on the uplink side.
 The downside lies in the cost and the added latency.